-Any offer made by the Company shall be without prejudice and subject to contract; this shall also apply in the event that said offer includes a period for acceptance, unless explicitly provided for to the contrary in writing.
+2.1.
+Any offer made by the Company shall be without prejudice and subject to contract; this shall also apply in the event that said offer includes a period of acceptance unless explicitly provided for to the contrary in writing.

 Article 3 — Agreement

-3.1 An agreement, in this article also including any changes and/or additions thereto, shall not be binding unless agreed upon in writing.
+3.1 An agreement, in this article including any changes and/or additions thereto, shall not be binding unless agreed in writing.

-3.2 An agreement is concluded in writing (upon the Company’s discretion) at the moment when the contract is duly signed by the board of directors of the Company and by the Customer, or on the date of dispatch (by post and/or by telefax and/or e-mail) by the Company of the written order confirmation, duly signed by its board of directors, or on the date of dispatch of the Company’s invoice.
-Promises made by and arrangements with subordinates of the Company shall not bind the Company, unless these have been confirmed in writing by the board of directors of the Company.
+3.2 An agreement is concluded in writing (upon the Company’s discretion) at the moment when the contract is signed by the Board of Directors of the Company and by the Customer, or on the date of dispatch (by post and/or by telefax and/or email) by the Company of the written order confirmation signed by its board of directors, or of the Company’s invoice.
+Promises made by and arrangements with subordinates of the Company shall not bind the Company unless these have been confirmed in writing by the Board of Directors of the Company.

-3.3 The contract represents the contents of the agreement completely and correctly.
-The order confirmation by the Company or the Company’s invoice shall be considered to represent the contents of the agreement correctly, unless the Customer rejects its contents forthwith in writing and well motivated.
-In that event, the Company shall no longer be bound by the order confirmation either.
+3.3 The contract represents the contents of the agreement concluded between the parties completely and correctly.
+The order of confirmation by the Company or the Company’s invoice shall be considered to represent the contents of the agreement correctly unless the Customer rejects its contents forthwith in writing and motivated.
+In such an event, the Company shall no longer be bound by the order confirmation either.

 3.4 Slight deviations with customary tolerances shall be permitted at the execution of the agreement.

-3.5 Unilateral cancellation from the side of the Customer shall be null and void, unless and only insofar as the Company agrees to such cancellation in writing.
+3.5 Unilateral cancellation from the side of the Customer shall be invalid, unless and only insofar as the Company agrees to such cancellation in writing.

 Article 4 — Notices, information, statements, and samples